Anexsoft/The-Agile-Monkeys-Challenge/README.md

 - [x] SQL Injection
 - [X] XSS Prevention

-### Extra requeriments
+### Extra Requirements
 - [ ] Unit test
 - [ ] OAuth
 - [ ] Continuous Deployment
 - [ ] Docker/Vagrant or similar

 ### Notes
-* Generic paging was added to list whatever.
+* Pagination was added to list customer information.
-* Automatic audit was implemented to avoid a manually codification from our developers.
+* Automatic audit was implemented to add reference to who updated it.
-* Soft delete was implemented to avoid a real delete from the database.
+* Soft delete was implemented to avoid a real delete from database.
+* Swagger was added.

 ## Newcomers: ¡How to start!
 ToDo ..